Microsoft BYOL: Unlocking the Potential of Your Existing Licenses

 Bring Your Own License (BYOL) is a licensing model that allows you to transfer your existing software licenses to a new environment, such as a cloud provider, without repurchasing those licenses.

-With BYOL, you can continue leveraging your existing investments in software licenses while taking advantage of the flexibility and scalability offered by the cloud.
+With BYOL, you can continue leveraging your existing investments in software licenses while taking advantage of the cloud's flexibility and scalability.

 Benefits of Microsoft BYOL